demisto/content-docs/content-repo/extra-docs/packs/palo-alto-networks-cortex-xdr---investigation-and-response.md

 This playbook is a lite default playbook to handle XDR incidents, and it doesn't require additional integrations to run.
 The [Palo Alto Networks Cortex XDR - Investigation and Response](#palo-alto-networks-cortex-XDR---investigation-and-response) integration fetches Cortex XDR incidents and runs the [Cortex XDR Lite - Incident Handling](#cortex-xdr-lite---incident-handling) playbook.

-The playbook runs the ***xdr-get-incident-extra-data*** command to retrieve data fields of the specific incident including a list of alerts with multiple events, alerts, and key artifacts.
+First, the playbook runs the ***xdr-get-incident-extra-data*** command to retrieve data fields of the specific incident including a list of alerts with multiple events, alerts, and key artifacts.

-The playbook uses the [Entity Enrichment Generic v3](https://xsoar.pan.dev/docs/reference/playbooks/entity-enrichment---generic-v3) sub-playbook which takes all the entities in the incidents and enriches them with the available products in the environment.
+Then, the playbook uses the [Entity Enrichment Generic v3](https://xsoar.pan.dev/docs/reference/playbooks/entity-enrichment---generic-v3) sub-playbook which takes all the entities in the incidents and enriches them with the available products in the environment.

-Then the playbook uses the [Command-Line Analysis](https://xsoar.pan.dev/docs/reference/playbooks/command-line-analysis) sub-playbook to analyze the command line if it exists to determine whether the command line usage was malicious or suspicious.
+During the Investigation phase, the playbook uses the [Command-Line Analysis](https://xsoar.pan.dev/docs/reference/playbooks/command-line-analysis) sub-playbook to analyze the command line if it exists to determine whether the command line usage was malicious or suspicious.

 The playbook also uses the [Cortex XDR - Get entity alerts by MITRE tactics](https://xsoar.pan.dev/docs/reference/playbooks/get-entity-alerts-by-mitre-tactics) sub-playbook to search for alerts related to the endpoint and to the username from Cortex XDR, on a given timeframe, based on MITRE tactics.